 You can edit settings for the files you've added to questions.
 Select the file in the editor and then select the Edit Attachment icon in the row of editor functions.
 You can add a Display Name and Alternative Text.

 You can also choose whether to insert the file as a link in the editor or to embed the file directly so it appears inline with other content you've added.

 Doesn't seem familiar?
 Jump to the "Original" help about reordering questions.

 Questions are numbered automatically in the order you add them.
 The question numbers update when you reorder.
 Before students open the test, you can reorder the elements of your test.

-Point to a test item to access the Move icon.
+Point to a test item to access the Drag to reorder icon.
 Press and drag the question, text block, or file to a new location.

 You can use your keyboard to move an item.

 - Tab to an item's Drag to reorder icon.